 After this Luke began studying for a PhD in Economics in November 2010.
 His PhD was funded through the ESRC, the Department for Transport, and Government Scotland.
 The main aim of Luke’s PhD research was to elicit the impact that commuting time and distance have on an individual’s levels of well-being, health, income, and social capital by employing various microeconometric techniques to a number of longitudinal data sets.

-Luke joined the Manchester Centre for Health Economics as a Research Associate in December 2013.
+Luke joined the University of Manchester as a Research Associate in December 2013.
 He was then appointed to Research Fellow in November 2015.

 BSc Economics and Mathematics (Uni. of Sheffield, 2009)